coder/code-server/doc/self-hosted/index.md

   -h, --help                  output usage information
   ```
   ### Extension Directory
-  Point code-server at a local directory with installed extensions.
-This allows inheriting local VSCode extensions by specifying `--extensions-dir ~/.vscode/extensions`
+  Specify a custom directory for extensions.
+Provides compatibility with local VS Code extensions by specifying `--extensions-dir ~/.vscode/extensions`.

   ### User Data Directory
-  Specify the root folder that VS Code will start in.
-This allows inheriting local VS Code configuration.
-Example `--user-data-dir ~/.config/User`
+  Specify where data is stored.
+Provides compatibility with local VS Code configuration by specifying `--user-data-dir ~/.config/User`.

   ### Data Directory (*deprecated*)
   Use `code-server -d (path/to/directory)` or `code-server --data-dir=(path/to/directory)`, excluding the parentheses to specify the root folder that VS Code will start in